NereaGomezB/my-app-responsive/README.md

-# Getting Started with Create React App
+# Getting Started with My-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you must run this command yo install all dependencies and packages:

+### `npm install`

 ## Available Scripts